Announcing One-Click Restores, Disaster Recovery, and More

 As a website owner, it’s important to regularly back up your WordPress site.
 You could save a copy of your data on your local server, but cloud storage services often offer more security.

-In a cloud backup, your data will be stored off-site, giving you easy disaster recovery.
-If there are any WordPress errors, cyber-attacks, or crashes, you’ll still be able to recover your website.
+In a cloud backup, your data will be stored off-site.
+If you experience any WordPress errors, cyber-attacks, or crashes, you’ll still be able to recover your website.

 There are many cloud storage backup services out there.
-But, Wasabi offers several compelling advantages.
+But, Wasabi offers several advantages.

 If you’re new to cloud backups, they might seem like a daunting task.
 However, you can easily connect your website to Wasabi and start saving backups to the cloud!
 Let’s dive in.